Ideas-on-Stage/ideasonstage.com/content/news/2022-09-28-be_water_my_friend.en.md

 author = "Michael Rickwood"
 banner = "/img/news/be_water_my_friend.jpeg"
 +++
-**How a famous Bruce Lee quote can help presenters conquer fear by surrendering the outcome**
+**How a famous Bruce Lee quote can help presenters conquer fear by surrendering the outcome.**

 ![](/img/news/be_water_my_friend.jpeg)